awsdocs/amazon-ec2-user-guide/doc_source/add-instance-store-volumes.md

 1. In the **Create Image** dialog box, type a meaningful name and description for your image\.

-1. For each instance store volume to add, choose **Add New Volume**, from **Volume Type** select an instance store volume, and from **Device** select a device name\. \(For more information, see [Device Naming on Linux Instances](device_naming.md)\.\) The number of available instance store volumes depends on the instance type\.
+1. For each instance store volume to add, choose **Add New Volume**, from **Volume Type** select an instance store volume, and from **Device** select a device name\. \(For more information, see [Device naming on Linux instances](device_naming.md)\.\) The number of available instance store volumes depends on the instance type\.
 For instances with NVMe instance store volumes, the device mapping of these volumes depends on the order in which the operating system enumerates the volumes\.

 1. Choose **Create Image**\.